-Every thing I’ve reviewed and put on this site is something that I’ve researched and decided to purchase on my own, with my hard-earned money.
-There are no paid promotions on this site, and never will be.
+Everything I’ve reviewed and put on this site is something that I’ve researched and decided to purchase on my own with my hard-earned money.

-And here’s a spoiler for this review: I liked my first Gladiator workbench so much, that I bought a second one.
+Here’s a spoiler for this review: I liked my first Gladiator workbench so much that I bought a second one.

-So with that disclaimer our of the way, let’s dig in to my reviews of the 6′ and 8′ Gladiator hardwood workbenches.
+So with that disclaimer out of the way, let’s dig into my reviews of the 6′ and 8′ Gladiator hardwood workbenches.

 Gladiator Workbench Specs

-The Gladiator workbenches come in three different lengths: 4 foot, 6 foot and 8 foot.
+The Gladiator workbenches come in three lengths: 4 foot, 6 foot, and 8 foot.
 Each supports a maximum weight of 3,000 pounds and has a solid hardwood top that is 1.75 inches thick.